gilliansmac92/networkingletters/README.md

 ## Networking Data
 The data for the project is in the data folder.
 If you are going to use the data please cite: G. S. Macdonald and M. Fox, "Networking Letters of the Revolution, 1689-91 - dataset".
-GitHub Respopsitory, 2024.
+GitHub Respopsitory, 2024, doi: doi.org/10.5281/zenodo.14171107